DoctorTone/configurator/README.md

 This is possible due to the realistic nature of the rendering.

-To see the demo -> https://drt-software.com/Demos/Configurator/configurator.html
+Click here to see the online demo -> [Configurator](https://drt-software.com/Demos/Configurator/configurator.html)